Winnti Scenario: Biotech R&D Espionage

 Gap 1: No Independent Code-Signing Validation for Third-Party R&D Software Updates (Priority: critical)

-What the scenario revealed: The trusted vendor exception policy bypassed OCSP validation, allowing a revoked certificate to sign a malicious update that deployed without challenge.
+What the scenario revealed: The trusted vendor exception policy bypassed OCSP validation entirely, allowing a compromised vendor’s valid certificate to sign a malicious update that deployed without any independent verification.

 Why it matters: Supply chain attacks via signed software are the highest-sophistication initial access vector available to nation-state actors.
-Certificate validation is the primary control.
+Certificate hygiene and independent validation are the primary controls – a valid certificate from a compromised vendor is indistinguishable from a legitimate update without additional checks.

 Suggested remediation:

-- Mandate live OCSP checks for all code-signing certificates at deployment time.
+- Mandate live OCSP checks for all code-signing certificates at deployment time regardless of vendor trust status.

 - Publish an approved certificate authority list and block unsigned or off-list signers.